Providing the highest quality care for all patients with skin conditions.

 Dr. Volkman grew up in Cleburne, Texas and graduated from Cleburne High School.
 Her undergraduate degree is from Emory University in Atlanta, Georgia.
 She later attended medical school at The University of North Texas Health Science Center-Texas College of Osteopathic Medicine in Fort Worth where she graduated first in her medical school class.
-Her internship and residency were in Cleveland, Ohio at Case Western Reserve University-Case Medical Center.
+Her internship and residency was in Cleveland, Ohio at Case Western Reserve University-Case Medical Center.

-Dr. Volkman’s honors include the Case Western Medical Center Research Recognition Award, Texas Osteopathic Medical Association Student Doctor of the Year Award, Dean Jacobson Financial Services Scholastic Award for Academic Excellence, Glasgow-Rubin Memorial Award, UNTHSC-TCOM President’s Scholar Award, Dean’s List at both UNTHSC-TCOM and Emory University, Sigma Sigma Phi Honors Society, and American Osteopathic Association Student Delegate.
+Dr. Volkman honors include the Case Western Medical Center Research Recognition Award, Texas Osteopathic Medical Association Student Doctor of the Year Award, Dean Jacobson Financial Services Scholastic Award for Academic Excellence, Glasgow-Rubin Memorial Award, UNTHSC-TCOM President’s Scholar Award, Dean’s List at both UNTHSC-TCOM and Emory University, Sigma Sigma Phi Honors Society, and American Osteopathic Association Student Delegate.

-Dr. Volkman’s interests in medicine were heightened as a researcher at Emory University both in undergraduate school and again during medical school and continued through residency at Case Western Reserve University.
+Dr. Volkman’s interests in medicine was heightened as a researcher at Emory University both in undergraduate school and again during medical school and continued through residency at Case Western Reserve University.
 Her research projects include examining the genetic basis of skin disease in twin pairs and their families at Case Western Reserve University, refractory itching, the life impact of the diagnosis of stage I and stage III melanoma, Fragile X Syndrome and Galactosemia, and basic science research in Alzheimer’s and cardiac function at Emory University.

 Dr. Volkman believes in educating her patients, the medical community, and the public about skin disease and has lectured on numerous occasions to include the American Academy of Dermatology, American Osteopathic College of Dermatology, Tarrant County Medical Society, Cook Children’s Medical Center, Texas Christian University, Cleveland Dermatological Society, and many community organizations throughout Fort Worth.